-Officers are elected every one or two years (see p.
-72) through an appointed nominating committee.
+Officers are elected every one or two years (See p.
+77.) through an appointed nominating committee.
+In exceptional circumstances, and in consultation with the conference, the term of office may be extended an additional year.
 This committee brings its report to the church, which then votes on the names presented.
 This procedure enables the church to give careful study to each name prior to election and avoids the competitive element that may arise when nominations are made from the floor.